ukautz/clif/README.md

 2. Environment variable, eg `CONFIG_FILE`
 3. Default value, as provided in constructor or set via `SetDefault()`

-**Note**: A *required* parameter must have a value, but it does not care wheter it was provided as input, via environment variable or as a default file.
+**Note**: A *required* parameter must have a value, but it does not care whether it came from input, via environment variable or as a default value.

 #### Default options